blackjack75/atomique_shell/README.md

 # WORK IN PROGRESS USE AT YOUR OWN RISK
 # NO NOT USE NOW

-Servers must be in:
+Data such as servers must be in ~/atomique/data :

-    ~/atomique/data/servers/
+    mkdir -p ~/atomique/data/servers/

-Multiple .txt files are allowed.
-See example folders.
+    ~/atomique/data/servers/myservers.txt

-My data folder is a separate git repo.
-I may share and example repo.
+You can add other .txt files in the same folder.

-Code could be anywhere but I use (and actually test):
+Code repositories go in:

-    ~/atomique/code/
+    mkdir -p ~/atomique/code/

 So to install it as a user you do:

     git clone "https://github.com/blackjack75/atomique_shell" ~/atomique/code/atomique_shell

-for me committer with proper ~/.ssh/config:
+or (for me) as committer with proper ~/.ssh/config:

     git clone git@github.com-atomique-shell:blackjack75/atomique_shell.git ~/atomique/code/atomique_shell